 The benefits of using the best resistance bands

-If you’re using one of the best resistance bands in the right way, they can act as a traditional weight does - adding more weight to an exercise.
-Peters explains: "By adding a band to a traditional movement you can alter how hard your muscles are being challenged in certain positions.
+Peters explained: "By adding a band to a traditional movement, you can alter how hard your muscles are being challenged in certain positions.
 For example, in a traditional push-up - after you pass halfway up the movement starts to become easier.
 By adding a band, you can make the exercise harder as you pass halfway altering the traditional strength curve."